daveadams/go-rapture/README.md

 ## Installation

 First, install the latest Rapture binary for your platform [from Github](https://github.com/daveadams/go-rapture/releases) and copy it to a directory in your PATH.
-Or if you prefer you can build it yourself:
+Or if you prefer you can build it yourself (Go 1.12 or higher required):

     $ go get -u github.com/daveadams/go-rapture/cmd/rapture